 What if I culled all of the unnecessary from my life + only filled it with things that I love?

 What if took the time to write every single morning upon waking?

 What if I actually wrote that book I've been thinking about writing for years?

 What if less really is more and I stop thinking I'm missing out on something?

 What if I took a walk every morning with the dog?

 What if I forgave myself for my past once and for all?

 What if I treated every single day like it was my last?

 This trip has helped me to reconnect with my family, our friends and myself.
-Family travel is never all sunshine and roses - we get hurried, stressed out and discover we're not fans of european roundabouts or getting lost.
+Family travel is never all sunshine and roses - we got hurried, stressed out and discovered we're not huge fans of the European roundabouts or getting lost.
 But I love how a change of scenery can shift my mood, for good or bad, and make me ponder life in a way that never gets old.
 I love thinking about thinking, if that makes sense.
 The "what ifs" are what it's all about for me.
-Just knowing I have the capacity for change AND control delights me.
+Just knowing I have the capacity for change AND a little bit of control delights me.

 I'm sorry my husband collapsed in the kitchen last June, but I feel like it was the universe finally getting fed up with all of us just going, going, going, with no stopping in sight.